silversixpence-crypto/dapol/spec.md

 - $H$ (default is $32$)
 - Both the salts (default to being randomly generated using a CSPRNG)

-TODO b_u & l_u are mentioned here without definitions, we should define these (and also 'u')

 #### Note on the salts

 Both the salts should be changed for each PoL generated.
 If this is not done then blinding factors & hashes for leaf nodes do not change across PoLs, so there are 2 possible ways an attacker can gain some information: